dachisgroupuk/notifications/readme.md

 ### Actor

-The Actor class is a simple base class that can be inherited from, to have system-specific participants for your notifications.
-You can also use the provided example classes (`Recipient` and `Sender`) and save arbitrary data on those objects.
+The Actor class is a simple base class, to represent a participant in the notification.

 #### Recipient

-A recipient is a sample child class of Actor, which can be used to represent the recipient (but also recipient**s**) of a notification.
+A recipient is a child class of Actor, which can be used to represent the recipient (but also recipient**s**) of a notification.
 Like Actor, it accepts any type of data you would like to assign.

+It's recommended to inherit from this class to make Recipients specific to your systems.

 #### Sender

-A sender is a sample child class of Actor, which can be used to represent the sender of a notification.
+A sender is a child class of Actor, which can be used to represent the sender of a notification.
 Like Actor, it accepts any type of data you would like to assign.

+It's recommended to inherit from this class to make Senders specific to your systems.

 ## Developer notes